Nicolet Bank Spotlight: Gillett's Balthazor

 What career do you want to pursue?

 I’m going to UW-La Crosse for pre-med next year.
 I wanted to be a vet at first, like every little girl’s dream, but I think the human body amazes me.
-I think that how everything works is just mind boggling.
+I think that how everything works is just mind-boggling.

 Do you have any pets?